Stephanie-Ash/the-pizza-oven/README.md

 * [Django](https://www.djangoproject.com/) is the MVC framework used to create the site.
 * [Django Allauth](https://django-allauth.readthedocs.io/en/latest/index.html) has been used to set up user authentication on the site.
-* [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) has been used to add boostrap styling to the booking form.
+* [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) has been used to add bootstrap styling to the booking form.
 * [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) has been used to assist with the styling of the site and particularly the responsiveness.
 * [Hover.css](https://ianlunn.github.io/Hover/) has been used to apply colour change to links and buttons when hovered over.
 * [jQuery](https://jquery.com/) has been used for some of the Bootstrap components and also in the custom JS file.